Helm Install

 • global.ingress.enabled: If set to false, no Ingress resources will be created, meaning external access to services like pgweb and PostgREST will be unavailable.
 Set to true to expose these services outside the cluster.

-• postgresql.enabled: If true, a PostgreSQL instance will be deployed via the Bitnami chart.
-Otherwise, an external PostgreSQL service is assumed.
+• postgresql.enabled: If true, a local PostgreSQL instance will be deployed.
+Otherwise, an external PostgreSQL service is assumed, and auth details must be given through a secret (via ska-db-migrations.dbCredentialsSecretName).

 • postgresql.primary.persistence.enabled: If enabled, PostgreSQL will persist data between executions; otherwise it will start from scratch each time.